-Figure~\ref{fig:phantom}(a) shows the activity phantom for evaluating resolution properties.
-It was a 256$\times$256 array of 0.3\,mm\,$\times$\,0.3\,mm pixels and had six sectors of hot circular sources on top of a 69.0~mm-diameter disc.
-Figure~\ref{fig:phantom}(b) shows the activity phantom for GATE simulation.
-It had the same pixel size and hot sources diameter as Figure~\ref{fig:phantom}(a), while having 128$\times$128 pixels and a 33.6\,mm background disc.
-In a sector, the sources had the same diameter and the center-to-center spacing between adjacent sources was two times the diameter.
-The source diameters of the six sectors were 0.9, 1.2, 1.5, 1.8, 2.1, and 2.4\,mm.
-The activity ratio of the sources to the background disc was 4:1.

-When a modulator was used, a noise-free dataset was generated for the activity phantom by using the analytic projector at each of the three rotational positions.
-As described in Sect.~\ref{subsec:SR-PET}, the resulting datasets were juxtaposed to produce a single SIM data vector $\bm{Y}$.
-When no modulator was used, $\bm{Y}$ then contained a single noise-free dataset.
-Noisy data vectors were obtained by adding Poisson noise to noise-free data vectors.
-The noise level for all data vectors was specified in terms of the expected total event count $N$ when no modulator was used.
-If a modulator was used, the expected total event count in effect was $\beta N$, where $\beta$ was the relative CDE incurred by the modulator.
-Therefore, the simulated noisy data included the effect of sensitivity reduction due to the modulator.
+When a modulator was used, a noise-free dataset was generated for an activity phantom using the above-described analytical projector at each of the three rotational positions.
+As described in section\ref{subsec:SR-PET}, the resulting datasets were juxtaposed to produce a single data vector $\bm{Y}$.
+When no modulator was used, $\bm{Y}$ contained a single noise-free dataset.
+Noisy data vectors were obtained by adding Poisson noise to the noise-free data vectors.
+Noise level was specified in terms of the expected total number of events $N$ in the situation when no modulator was used.
+In case when a modulator was used, the actual expected total event count was $\beta N$, where $\beta$ was the relative CDE of the modulator.
+Therefore, the simulated noisy data included CDE reduction by the modulator.